Rustic Crafts

 • Rusty metal – especially old tools, garden implements and hooks, anything made of wire, wrought iron – even painted as the finish is easily burned off in a bonfire.

 • Old china, especially larger things like turkey platters, cake plates, and glass items such as old and outdated light fixtures.
-Thrift store finds are fantastic made into garden totems and rain chains.
+Thrift store finds are fantastic made into garden totems and rain chains, or even bird baths or mosaics.

 • Baskets, old and weathered are fine, especially if they’re large enough to use for a hypertufa mold.